 Several factors can influence the lifespan of your sewer main, regardless of the substrate used.
 These factors include:

-Soil Conditions.
-Soil composition, moisture levels, and shifting can impact the stability and integrity of sewer mains.
+Soil Conditions: Soil composition, moisture levels, and shifting can impact the stability and integrity of sewer mains.

-Tree Roots.
-Tree roots seeking moisture and nutrients can infiltrate sewer mains, leading to blockages and structural damage.
+Tree Roots: Tree roots seeking moisture and nutrients can infiltrate sewer mains, leading to blockages and structural damage.

-Usage Patterns.
-Heavy usage or improper disposal of certain materials can accelerate the deterioration of sewer mains.
+Usage Patterns: Heavy usage or improper disposal of certain materials can accelerate the deterioration of sewer mains.

-Maintenance.
-Regular inspection, cleaning, and repair of sewer mains can extend their lifespan and prevent costly failures.
+Maintenance: Regular inspection, cleaning, and repair of sewer mains can extend their lifespan and prevent costly failures.

 Concerned about the lifespan of your sewer main or experiencing plumbing issues?
 The team at Allied Reddi-Rooter can help.
 Our video inspections for sewer mains can quickly get to the root of the problem without breaking the bank.
+We always come highly recommended and have earned an A+ rating from the Better Business Bureau for our expert quality of service.

 There’s a lot to consider before purchasing a new water heater.
 Maybe you’re thinking about upgrading to a tankless model.
 Or perhaps you’re wondering if an energy efficient water heater is best (the answer is usually “yes!”), or if there’s a certain manufacturer you should go with.